The Cost of Selling Without a Realtor

 Many times, the money a person “saves” by doing it themselves is outweighed by the sheer time and energy that they pour into getting the home sold themselves.

-Spending your time on marketing and preparing the necessary paperwork for the sale of the home will invariably take away from more productive things that you could be doing with your life.
+Spending your time on real estate marketing and preparing the necessary paperwork for the sale of the home will invariably take away from more productive things that you could be doing with your life.

 Problems With Listing Home at Incorrect Price